-Justine is Chief Executive of Peak.
+Justine Wheatley is Peak’s Executive Director.
 She is responsible for leading, developing and managing Peak, and she sets its strategic direction in collaboration with our Board.
 Justine is a Cultural Historian, with an MA Celto-Roman Studies and a BA History.
 An arts management professional and qualified chartered accountant formerly with Deloitte UK, she has worked with Peak since 2003 and previously had a career of nearly 20 years in both the commercial and voluntary sector.